INFORMSJoC/2020.1022/README.md

 The software and data in this repository are associated with the paper **[Spatiotemporal Data Set for Out-of-Hospital Cardiac Arrests](https://doi.org/10.1287/ijoc.2019.0934) by J. Custodio and M. Lejeune.**

+**Important: This code is being developed on an on-going basis at https://github.com/janielecustodio/VBOHCA.
+Please go there if you would like to get a more recent version or would like support.**

 ## Version

 The version used in the paper is